ComparativeGenomicsToolkit/hal2vg/README.md

 It is required to use the `--inMemory` option for all but trivial inputs.

-`vg` has been tuned to work best of graph with nodes chopped to at most 32 bases.
+`vg` has been tuned to work best on graphs with nodes chopped to at most 32 bases.
 It is therefore recommended to use the `--chop 32` option.

 ```
 hal2vg input.hal --inMemory --chop 32 > output.pg